 You’re all eager to hear the topic we’ll be communing today, right?
 The topic we’re communing today also relates to the topic of “God is the source of life for all things” that we’ve been talking about recently.
-We’ve talked a lot about how “God is the source of life for all things,” the aim of which was to use different means and perspectives to inform people how God rules over all things, by what means He rules over all things, and by what principles He manages all things, so that they might exist on this planet that God created.
+We’ve talked a lot about how “God is the source of life for all things,” using different means and perspectives to inform people how God rules over all things, by what means He rules over all things, and by what principles He manages all things, so that they might exist on this planet that God created.
 We also talked a lot about how God provides for mankind: by what means God provides to mankind, what kind of living environment He provides to mankind, and by what means and impetus He provides a stable living environment for man.
 Although I did not speak directly of the relationship between God’s dominion over all things, His administration of all things, and His management, I indirectly spoke of why He administers all things in this way, and why He provides to and nourishes mankind in this way—all of which relates to God’s management.
 The content we spoke of was very wide-ranging: from the macro environment to much smaller things like people’s basic necessities and diet; from how God rules over all things and makes them operate in an orderly fashion, to the right and proper living environment He created for the people of every race, and so on.
 This extensive content all relates to how man lives in the flesh.
 Which is to say, it all relates to things of the material world that are visible to the naked eye, and which people can feel, for example, mountains, rivers, oceans, plains….
 These are all things that can be seen and touched.
 When I talk of air and temperature, you can use your breath to directly feel the existence of air, and your body to sense whether the temperature is high or low.
 The trees, grass, and the birds and beasts in the forests, the things that fly in the sky, and walk the land, and the various little animals that emerge from burrows, can all be seen with people’s own eyes and heard with their own ears.
 Though the scope of such things is vast, among all things they represent only the material world.
 Material things are what people can see and feel, which is to say, when you touch them, you will sense them, and when your eyes see them, your brain will present you with an image, a picture.
 They are things that are real and actual; to you they are not abstract, but have a shape; they may be square, or round, or tall or short; and each gives you a different impression.
 All these things represent that material part of all things.
 And so, what do the “all things” in “God’s dominion over all things” include to God?
 They don’t just include the things that people can see and touch, but, moreover, that which is invisible and impalpable.
 This is one of the true meanings of God’s dominion over all things.
 Even though these things are invisible and impalpable to people, to God, as long as they can be observed by His eyes and are within the scope of His sovereignty, they actually exist.
 Even though, to mankind, they are abstract and unimaginable—and even though, moreover, they are invisible and impalpable—to God they actually and really exist.
 Such is the other world of all the things that God rules over, and it is another part of the scope of all the things that He rules over.
 This is the topic that we’re communing today—how God rules and administers the spiritual world.
 Since this topic covers how God rules and manages all things, it relates to the world outside of the material world—the spiritual world—and thus it is of the utmost necessity for us to understand it.
-Only after having communed and understood this content can people genuinely understand the true meaning of the words “God is the source of life for all things.”
+Only after this communion has been given and only when people have understood it will they be able to genuinely understand the true meaning of the words “God is the source of life for all things.”
 This is the reason why we are going to talk about this topic.
 And the aim of this topic is to complete the theme of “God rules over all things, and God manages all things.”
 Perhaps, when you hear this topic, it may feel strange or unbelievable to you—but regardless of how you feel, since the spiritual world is one part of all the things ruled by God, you must learn something of this topic.
 After you do, you will have a deeper appreciation, understanding and knowledge of the words “God is the source of life for all things.”

 How God Rules and Administers the Spiritual World

 For the material world, if people don’t understand certain things or phenomena, they can search for the relevant information, or else they can use various channels to find out their origins and the story behind them.
 But when it comes to the other world that we are talking about today—the spiritual world that exists outside of the material world—people have absolutely no means or channels of learning anything about it.
 Why do I say this?
 Because, in the world of mankind, everything of the material world is inseparable from the physical existence of man, and because people feel that everything in the material world is inseparable from their physical living and physical life, most people are only aware of, or see, the material things before their eyes, the things that are visible to them.
 Yet when it comes to the spiritual world—which is to say, everything that is of that other world—it is fair to say that most people do not believe.
-That is because it is invisible to them, and they believe there is no need to understand it, or to know anything about it, to say nothing of how this spiritual world is a completely different world to the material world.
+That is because it is invisible to them, and they believe there is no need to understand it, or to know anything about it, to say nothing of how the spiritual world is a completely different world to the material world.
 To God, it is open, but to mankind it is hidden and not open, and so people have difficulty in finding a channel through which to understand the various aspects of this world.
 The different aspects I am going to speak of about the spiritual world only concern God’s administration and sovereignty.
 I am not revealing mysteries, nor am I telling you any of the secrets that you wish to find out, for this concerns God’s sovereignty, God’s administration, and God’s provision, and as such I shall only speak of the part that it is necessary for you to know.